hseo47/Adaptive-Quantification-of-Unbound-and-Affined-Hydration-Model/README.md

 # Hydro-Softening-Simulation: A Voxel-Based Model of Steric-Confined Water in Polymeric Networks

-> _Simulating steric shielding and directional hydration in chitosan films bonded to soft or stiff PDMS substrates (Nat.
+> _Simulating steric shielding and directional hydration in hydro-softened polymeric films (Nat.
 Commun.
 In Review)._

 ## 🧠 Project Overview
-HydratedPolymer is a  simulation framework that models hydration potential in flexible hydrophilic polymer chains (e.g., chitosan) using a voxelized Gaussian kernel influenced by interfacial steric effects.
+Hydro-Softening-Simulation is a  simulation framework that models hydration potential in flexible hydrophilic polymer chains using a voxelized Gaussian kernel influenced by interfacial steric effects.
 The model maps 3D hydration fields with respect to:

-- Local atomic polarity (NH3+, OH, CH)
+- Local atomic polarity
-- Substrate stiffness (via PDMS modulus in MPa)
+- Substrate stiffness
 - Spatial steric shielding from bonded sites
 - Directional confinement effects